WavY-JW/Neutrik-YC8-Passthrough/README.md

 Uses standard Neutrik-sized bolts - M3, 4/40

-Designed for use with YC8 push-pull panel mount connectors
+For use with YC8 push-pull panel mount connectors

 Test Prints done in Imagine Black Resin from JLC3DP